 Additionally, studies are still being conducted on whether this concoction can affect the liver’s function of metabolizing the drug.
 Only further research can tell if these concerns are unfounded or not.

 Citalopram is also known as Celexa.
-Do not mix this medication with alcohol due to the aforementioned health risks.
+Do not mix such beverages with this medication due to the aforementioned health risks.

-Combining antidepressants and alcohol has resulted in overdoses and fatalities.
-You could enter a coma (serotonin factors) and become a long-term patient of a clinic and later alcohol rehab center.
-So stay away from that problems mixing drugs & alcoholic beverages together.
+Combining this drug with liquors has resulted in overdoses and fatalities.
+You could enter a coma (serotonin factors) and become a long-term patient of a clinic and later an alcohol rehab center.
+So stay away from that problem mixing drugs & such beverages together.

-Alcohol withdrawal symptoms will be accompanied with those of withdrawing from the antidepressant.
-Whether it is Prozac and alcohol, Zoloft and alcohol or citalopram, antidepressants and alcohol are a dangerous mix.
+Withdrawal symptoms will be accompanied with those of withdrawing from the antidepressant.
+Whether it is Prozac, zoloft and alcohol, acetaminophen and alcohol, antidepressants with such beverages together are a dangerous mix.